Okaca/FullStack_Task/README.md

 -----------------------------------------------------------------------------------------------------

 A Spring Boot REST application to support functions below.
-You can use any database you want, remember all operations must be persistent.
-ORM tool usage is a huge advantage.;
+MySQL database is used and all data consistently can be viewed, updated, added and deleted.

 a.
 Get all candidates
 b.
 Get a specific candidate with id
 c.
 Create a new candidate